Looking for low carb meals to make in your electric pressure cooker? Here’s an easy Instant Pot no noodle lasagna that’s a break to make.

 Top with the remaining mozzarella pieces (these can be reserved to top after if desired).

 At this point, you may want to cover the lasagna with a loose aluminum foil to prevent condensation dripping on the cheese.
 I didn't bother to do this.
 It's not needed if you want to reserve the top layer of cheese to be added after the pressure cycle is over.

-Pour 1 cup water into pot then place soufflé dish on rack over water.
+(Note, the water and rack is not needed if adding more sauce and cooking directly in the pot) Pour 1 cup water into pot then place soufflé dish on rack over water.
 You may want to use a sling to easily remove the soufflé dish when done.
 Cover, and cook at high pressure for 8-10 minutes.

 Vent off steam, remove lid and add any reserved cheese on top.
 I like to sprinkle Parmesan cheese on the very top.
 Cover and let sit to melt cheese if needed.